-The Bernard Mejean Scholarship Fund for Girls' Education was created in memory of Bernard Mejean, who was born and raised in Morocco and studied in the United States.
-Bernard recently lost a long struggle against illness, but is remembered by his generosity and his many contributions to his community.
-Bernard's brother, Bruno, began a fund for under privileged female youth in Morocco.
-This fund provides the resources needed to achieve young women's dream of pursing higher education.
+The Bernard Mejean Scholarship Fund for Girls' Education was created in his memory.
+Bernard was born and raised in Morocco and studied in the United States.
+He struggled against illness, and is remembered by his generosity and caring contributions to others.
+Bernard's brother, Bruno, began the fund for under privileged female youth in Morocco.
+It provides the resources for awareness-raising, transportation, supplies, and infrastructure to achieve girls' dream of participating in education.

-Female youth in Morocco lack educational opportunities and the resources to pursue high school and higher education.
-Economic pressures and sociocultural attitudes prevent many young women from getting their high school degrees: the time-consuming burden of household chores falls primarily on young females; and in rural areas schools are often far from home, and families do not have the economic resources to pay for transportation.
-Young women are most often denied the right to education.
+Rural female youth in Morocco lack educational opportunities and the resources to complete secondary and high school.
+Economic pressures and sociocultural attitudes prevent young women from gaining basic education.
+The time-consuming burden of household chores, such as fetching clean drinking water, falls primarily on young females.
+In rural areas, schools are often far from home; and families do not have the economic resources to pay for transportation.